(lis dex am FET a meen)

 - Central Nervous System Stimulant

+The exact mechanism of lisdexamfetamine in ADHD and binge eating disorder is not known.
 Lisdexamfetamine dimesylate is a prodrug that is converted to the active component dextroamphetamine (a noncatecholamine, sympathomimetic amine).
 Amphetamines are noncatecholamine, sympathomimetic amines that cause release of catecholamines (primarily dopamine and norepinephrine) from their storage sites in the presynaptic nerve terminals.
 A less significant mechanism may include their ability to block the reuptake of catecholamines by competitive inhibition.

 Dextroamphetamine: Vd: Adults: 3.5 to 4.6 L/kg; distributes into CNS; mean CSF concentrations are 80% of plasma